UCLComputerScience/COMP0016_2020_21_Team25/services/src/main/java/services/application/README.md

     docker run --rm services services/services

+Note that you must be running these docker commands from one level up, just outside this folder.
+You should navigate to the containing folder before building or running the image:

+    cd ..

 To start the application, ensuring no service is currently using port `8080`, run the following command in a terminal in the "services" directory (where the `pom.xml` is located):